-- Parental consent will be sought annually (at the beginning of the school year) and upon arrival for any in year admissions and permissions noted. - Staff and volunteers must seek the authorisation of the Head Teacher prior to taking photographs/ videos of children and may use school equipment and their own camera (policy agrees that these must be deleted with 24 hours of being taken) unless given specific authorisation by the Head Teacher. - Permission for the use of cameras on mobile phones or the downloading of images onto any internet site is for 24 hours only as stated in the safe use of social media for teaching and learning policy, after this the images must be completely deleted from the device. - Only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.
+- Parental consent will be sought annually (at the beginning of the school year) and upon arrival for any in year admissions and permissions noted. - Staff and volunteers must seek the authorisation of the Head Teacher prior to taking photographs/ videos of children and may use school equipment and their own camera (policy agrees that these must be deleted with 24 hours of being taken) unless given specific authorisation by the Head Teacher. - The use of cameras on mobile phones or the downloading of images onto any internet site is forbidden - Only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.